On the basis of race, color, national origin, religion, age, gender, disability, marital status or sexual orientation

-Appeal: If the student wishes to appeal either the disposition or penalties in a case of alleged misconduct, a written appeal should be forwarded to the Grievance Appeal Committee of The Graduate School via contacting the Assistant Dean of The Graduate School.
+Appeal: If the student wishes to appeal either the disposition or penalties in a case of alleged misconduct, a written appeal should be forwarded to the Grievance Appeal Committee of The Graduate School via contacting the Associate Dean of The Graduate School.
 Refer to the Grievance Procedures in the BU Graduate School Manual for that – see web site.

 Responsible conduct of research – See the BU Bulletin

 As required by federal regulations, the University has a "Policy on Responsible Conduct of Research" that applies to all researchers within the University, including graduate students.
 This policy is posted in BU's Bulletin.